chiucarman/Reviews/README.md

 - Bookmark reviews
 - Bookmark products
 - Comments and likes under reviews
-- Search bar for their own reviews and filters
+- Search bar for own reviews and filters
+- Can see if friends have reviewed a product when searching

 ### Dependencies
 Reviews is built from the Ruby on Rails framework and uses Ruby gems.
 Cloudinary is also utilized for media storage.